padro89/snakemake-workflow-cnag/README.md

 allLevels <- gmtPathways(snakemake@input$gmt)
 ```

-- I should create a rule that downloads the file from reactome (if not otherwise specified) (with bash, to paralellize the process at the start of the workflow, as it takes time), filters it for species with pandas, and using a dictionary creates a GMT file containing pathways in rows and concatenation of genes in the secnod column.
+- I created a rule that downloads the file from reactome (if not otherwise specified) (with bash, to paralellize the process at the start of the workflow, as it takes time), filters it for species with pandas, and using a dictionary creates a GMT file containing pathways in rows with the specific genes.
-- Can I ask for user input?
-I can use if statements in the rule generating the GMT, and use something in the lines of `input("GMT is blank.
-Do you want to download latest GMT from reactome?")`.
+- If the species is not included in reactome, I create a human GMT and use biomart to find homologous genes in human.
 - Latest reactome pathways can be obtained in: https://reactome.org/download/current/Ensembl2Reactome_All_Levels.txt
 - Specific GMT files collections can be downloaded from: https://www.gsea-msigdb.org/gsea/msigdb/
 - `fgsea` uses Montecarlo approach.
 If I specify the `nperm` argument setting the permutationts, a warning appears, stating that I should not use simple fgsea, but multilevel fgsea.
-I asked Bea about this and she said she'd **bring it to Anna.**
+I talked to Anna and decided to remove the argument to allow for multiLevelfgsea.
 - Maybe there is an error in the code.
 When running `ranks <- unique(ranks)` the length of the ranked list diminishes, but I get a warning that some ENSEMBL names are repeated.
-Should I change the code to `ranks <- unique(names(ranks))`?
-I should ask about this.
+Should I change the code to `ranks <- unique(names(ranks))`? **I changed the unique selection, that i think was wrong (not sure)**.
 - Maybe it would be interesting to create some graphs, like in the GSEA, like those in the REVIGO.